 Their “About us” says “Libra is a US-based, NY, NY, headquartered Blockchain/Crypto-focused software company.
 Libra’s solutions automate and optimize accounting, audit, and tax processes such as reporting, reconciliation, controls, and compliance.
 Libra does not build blockchains, rather their products extract, enhance, monitor, and deliver financial information to enterprise systems and decision-makers.
 Libra’s software will be SOC1/TYPE2 certified in 2018.’

 Apps that similarly “extract, enhance, monitor, and deliver financial information to enterprise systems and decision-makers” could be developed using Pacio.
 Our contention is that the more general and flexible approach of Pacio and its Services will appeal to more entities and more developers.

 Request Network is discussed in section 3 Pacio Services Competition above since it seems to be a “platform”, yet it is also an app and is implemented as an Ethereum dApp.
 In its app capacity, everything it does could be implemented better as apps using Pacio, especially as apps running on a more capable blockchain than Ethereum.

-There is yet no direct competitor to all that Pacio will provide, though there are some competitors to parts of it, and the apps which could be built using Pacio.
+There is currently no single competitor offering the full range of features that Pacio will provide, though there are some competitors to aspects of Pacio, and the apps which could be built using Pacio.

-Even where non-Pacio “accounting” or “management” apps exist or appear, the Pacio based equivalents are likely to be competitive or better given the power, scope, and flexibility of Pacio.
-That will be the case for any app using Pacio, but especially to those running on the Pacio Blockchain or others with zero cost transactions.
+Even where non-Pacio “accounting” or “management” apps exist or appear, apps built on the Pacio platform will be competitive or outperform those offerings.
+Given the power, scope, and flexibility of Pacio, this will be the case for any app using Pacio, but especially to those running on the Pacio Blockchain (or others with zero cost transactions).